Grasses

 Bright gray-blue foliage and red-orange fall color.
 Fluffy, silver seed heads.
 Narrow, upright habit.
 Grows in hot, dry areas where other plants cannot survive.

-Malepartus
+Malepartus Maiden Grass

 Miscanthus sinesis 'Malepartus'

-Malepartus
+Malepartus Maiden Grass

 An early bloomer (well before frost in our area) makes this a great choice for colder areas.
 With foliage of more than a meter in height and blooms at 2 meter tall, 'Malepartus' can be a strong focal point in a landscape.

-Morning Light Ornamental Grass
+Morning Light Maiden Grass

-Miscanthus sinensis 'Morning Light'
+Miscanthus sinensis Morning Light

-Morning Light Ornamental Grass
+Morning Light Maiden Grass

 An especially refined and elegant ornamental grass.
 Fine leaf blades are green with clean, paper-thin, white margins that give the plant a silvery cast when viewed from a distance.
 This plant is luminous when backlit by the early morning or late afternoon sun.
 It is prized for its rounded habit that never flops.

-Northern Sea Oats Ornamental Grass
+Northern Sea Oats

 Chasmanthium latifolium

-Northern Sea Oats Ornamental Grass
+Northern Sea Oats

 Native to the wooded slopes and damp forests of SE North America.
 A clumping grass with showy, drooping flowers and unique bamboo-like foliage.
 Has a tendency to reseed.
 Seed heads can be harvested for bouquets.